-McLaren’s site/civil and marine teams used creative energy and technical expertise to assist in transforming the industrial maritime complex into a professional racetrack.
+McLaren’s site/civil and marine teams used creative energy and technical expertise to assist in transforming the industrial maritime complex in Red Hook, Brooklyn into a professional racetrack.
 The effort modified the complex to incorporate the racetrack layout by installing both temporary and permanent structures, including grandstands, new pavement, security walls, platforms and sidewalks.
 Additionally, McLaren’s design addressed efficient means to replace site features and facilities after the race – to allow the continued operation of the terminal while allowing the race to return year after year.

 In 2018, the race track was expanded to 1.47-miles.
 McLaren’s site/civil division helped relocate a light pole and acquire permitting for the expansion.